Home

 Library services for alums can include building access, book borrowing privileges, and online access to a selection of databases.
 Keep scrolling for details.

-- Keep your ID card - you can have building access added to your same Harvard ID card.
+- Keep your ID card - for building access

 - Keep your HarvardKey - you can keep your login name even after you lose access to your Harvard email address